DevClate/EntraFIDOFinder/merge_log.md

+# Merge Log - 2025-09-24 00:14:44

+Vendor 'ID-One' for description 'ID-One Key' has become valid.

+Vendor '' for description 'YubiKey 5 Series with NFC - Enhanced PIN (Enterprise Profile)' has become invalid.

+Vendor '' for description 'Chipwon Clife Key' has become invalid.

+Vendor 'ID-One' for description 'ID-One Key' has become valid.

+Vendor '' for description 'YubiKey 5 Series with NFC KVZR57' has become invalid.

+Vendor '' for description 'VeridiumID Passkey Android SDK' has become invalid.

+Vendor '' for description 'YubiKey 5 Series with NFC - Enhanced PIN' has become invalid.

+Vendor '' for description 'VeridiumID Passkey iOS SDK' has become invalid.

+Vendor 'VinCSS' for description 'VinCSS FIDO2 Fingerprint' has become valid.

+Vendor '' for description 'HID Crescendo 4000 FIDO' has become invalid.

 # Merge Log - 2025-09-23 00:14:54

 Invalid vendor detected for AAGUID '662ef48a-95e2-4aaa-a6c1-5b9c40375824' with description 'YubiKey 5 Series with NFC - Enhanced PIN'.
 Vendor '' is not in the list of valid vendors.